Meet Our Music Instructors

-We offer private lessons in piano, guitar, bass guitar, violin, viola, cello, voice, bassoon, oboe, clarinet, saxophone, flute, composition and electronic media.
+Find a private music instructor for piano, guitar, bass guitar, violin, viola, cello, voice, bassoon, oboe, clarinet, saxophone, flute, percussion, composition and electronic media.
 We also have a variety of group classes including those in early education, music theory, piano, and guitar.
 Read more about our instructors below.

 Piano Instructors